Check out our Wall Tile Sticker Designs

 How to videos

-Ensure that the surface is smooth for optimal end-result (textured or mottled surfaces may show up behind the tile stikers and may effect the tactability of the stikers).
+Ensure that the surface is smooth for optimal end-result (textured or mottled surfaces may show up behind the tile stickers and may effect the tractability of the stickers).

 For optimal tact, ensure surface is dust and grease-free.
 Surfaces can be cleaned with a weak dishwashing liquid solution or alcohol cleaning solution before installation.

-Re-check the position of the sticker and start by sticking down the exposed top strip.
+Re-check the position of the sticker and start by sticking down the exposed section of the sticker.

-Now pull the backing paper down with your one hand while rubbing a squeegee with your other hand to stick down the vinyl onto the surface (you can also just use your hand or anythibng flat, but ensure that it does not have a hard surface as this may scratch the vinyl).
+Now pull the backing paper down with your one hand while rubbing it down with a squeegee with your other hand onto the surface.
+You can also just use your hand or anything flat, but ensure that it does not have a hard surface as this may scratch the vinyl.

-Although vinyl is suitable for kitchen and bathroom environment use, ensure that this surface is not exposed to repeated direct
+Although vinyl is suitable for kitchen and bathroom environment use, ensure that this surface is not exposed to excessive steam and water.

 Q Can I use stickers on a different size tile?